Nintendo Labo: In other games

 Following the release of Nintendo Labo, select software titles have received free updates giving them compatibility with certain Toy-Con.
-A free update to Mario Kart 8 Deluxe in June 2018 allowed players to use the motorbike Toy-Con, from the Variety Kit, to control their racer in the game.
+A free update to Mario Kart 8 Deluxe in June 2018 allowed players to use the motorbike Toy-Con from the Variety Kit, to control their racer in the game.
 In August 2018, Nintendo announced that the car steering wheel Toy-Con from the upcoming Vehicle Kit will also be compatible with Mario Kart 8 Deluxe.
+Nintendo updated The Legend of Zelda: Breath of the Wild and Super Mario Odyssey in April 2019 to support VR game modes through the VR Kit; the former allows for the entire game to be played with the headset, while the latter includes an exclusive mode for VR gameplay.
+A limited VR mode for Super Smash Bros.
+Ultimate where players can view battles via the headset was released the following month.
+The Nintendo Switch version of Captain Toad: Treasure Tracker received an update on July 30, 2019, that added a VR mode allowing the user to play four levels and get a 360° view of the course selection screen while using the Toy-Con VR Goggles.

+Numerous games from third-party developers utilize the Toy-Cons' functions.
 After unveiling a tech demo in April 2018, in August 2018, Rayark announced that it would add a mode to its piano-based rhythm game Deemo in October 2018 to support the piano Toy-Con on selected songs, as the first third-party title to offer integration with one.
-In January 2019, it was announced that Fishing Star: World Tour would support the Toy-Con Fishing Rod in an issue of the Famitsu magazine.
-Nintendo updated The Legend of Zelda: Breath of the Wild and Super Mario Odyssey in April 2019 to support VR game modes through the VR Kit, and introduced a limited VR mode for Super Smash Bros.
-Ultimate the following month.
-The Nintendo Switch version of Captain Toad: Treasure Tracker received an update on July 30, 2019, that added a VR mode allowing the user to play four levels and get a 360° view of the course selection screen while using the Toy-Con VR Goggles.
+In January 2019, it was announced that Gree's Fishing Star: World Tour would support the Toy-Con Fishing Rod in an issue of the Famitsu magazine.
+Baltoro Games' Moto Rush GT was released on April 19, 2019 with support for the Toy Con Motorbike.
 Puchikon 4 SmileBASIC released on May 23, 2019, in Japan with support for the Toy-Con Piano, House, Fishing Rod, Motorbike, and Robot kits that could be used in games made in the program.
-On May 27, 2019, a Nintendo Switch version of Spice and Wolf VR with Toy-Con VR Goggles support was announced what would be released on September 5, 2019.
-Neonwall was updated with Toy-Con VR Goggles support in January 2020.
+On May 27, 2019, Spice and Wolf VR was announced to utilize Toy-Con virtual reality due to the game's nature; it was released on September 5, 2019.
+Norain Games and Jandusoft's Neonwall was updated with Toy-Con virtual reality support in January 2020, amongst the first Western developers to utilize the feature.
+Codemasters and Feral Interactive's Grid Autosport added support for the Vehicle Kit in a July 30, 2020 update.
+Two Laid-Back Camp Virtual games released in 2021 included Labo VR support.